rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    Compute services are at the top of the list among all Amazon services because it's the hottest thing right now (June 2016).

    <amp-img width="650" alt="lambda services 2016-06-03 959x124" src="https://cloud.githubusercontent.com/assets/300046/15784793/5d0342ee-2971-11e6-97e0-a4ac79fe7818.jpg"></amp-img>

+   AWS Lambda acts like a giant single server that processes API requests.

+   So no worries about massive scale.
+   Addition of enough machines to handle load are taken care of by Amazon people behind the scenes.

+   BTW, in case you're worried about vendor lock-in, know that Amazon is not the only ones who can run lambdas.
+   <a target="_blank" href="https://www.iron.io/">iron.io</a> runs Lambas on your own servers if you feel nostalgic for power cords on physical servers.

+   Amazon calls Lambda a "compute service" because programmers write code as discrete API handlers responding to
+   <strong>events</strong> such as an image being uploaded.

+   <a name="Pricing"></a>

    #### Pricing #